article by site founder, Connie Rice

 I am pro-life because I am a surviving victim of a culture that lies about abortion – what should have been my first-born child was a victim who did not survive.
-Abortion is not pro-woman – we were created to be nurturing and protective of our offspring (as is also evident in the animal kingdom).
+Abortion is not pro-woman – we were created to be nurturing and protective of our offspring (as is also evident even in the animal kingdom).
 Abortion is a violent, unnatural intrusion into what was once referred to as the “safety of the womb”, as was plainly portrayed in the movie “Unplanned”.
 For me, the actual surgical abortion procedure was painful and gut-wrenching – I felt as if life had been sucked out of me (it literally was).
 Now they send women home with chemical abortions to suffer alone with the resulting intense cramping and bleeding that accompany expelling the tiny dead fetus, as also seen in the film, “Unplanned”.
 How is this pro-woman?
-Women are told the lie that casual sex brings freedom and empowerment and the increase in sexual activity in our culture set the stage for more crisis pregnancies and has caused women much emotional pain.
+We are told the lie that casual sex brings freedom and empowerment and the increase in sexual activity in our culture set the stage for more crisis pregnancies and has caused women untold emotional pain.

 The clarion call that the developing embryo or fetus is part of a woman’s body is debunked by biological science: